ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ---
-title: "VMware log forwading to an Logs Data Plateform stream"
+title: "VMware logs forwarding to a Logs Data Plateform stream"
-excerpt: "Find out how to enable Hosted Private Cloud VMware on OVHcloud log forwarding to a Logs Data Platform stream"
+excerpt: "Find out how to enable Hosted Private Cloud VMware on OVHcloud logs forwarding to a Logs Data Platform stream"
-updated: 2024-06-25
+updated: 2024-06-26
 ---

 ## Objective